 helping relieve the heavy financial burden

-Individuals who suffer from CP often require specialized, on-going care and expensive equipment, which places a significant burden on their family and loved ones.
-We recognize this heavy financial burden and we want to help.
+Individuals who suffer from cerebral palsy often require specialized, on-going care and expensive equipment, which places a significant burden on their family and loved ones.
+CPFN recognizes this heavy financial burden, and we want to help.
 We have compiled a detailed list of resources that provide financial relief to individuals with CP or other disorders/disabilities.

-The resources we’ve compiled range from government benefits to non-profit organizations, grants and legal compensation in the event that medical malpractice took place.
-Although these resources may not be applicable to everyone, we encourage you to look through the list below and pursue those that are available to your or your loved one.
+The resources we’ve compiled range from government benefits to non-profit organizations, from grants to legal compensation—in the event that medical malpractice took place.
+Although these resources may not be applicable to everyone, we encourage you to look through the list below and pursue those that are available to you or your loved one.